tom-mi/iBrew/README.md

     04 Failed
     05 No Carafe
     06 No Water
+    07 Aborted with no water
     69 Invalid Command

-  The response status of the coffee can be bit encoded (see response 14)
+  The response status of the coffee can be bit encoded (see response 32)